-Despite the constraints of the covid pandemic the Motor Ombudsman operates an impressive system to provide protection for consumers in the vehicle servicing and repair sector.
+The Motor Ombudsman operates an impressive system to provide protection for consumers in the vehicle servicing and repair sector.
 It handles a large number of complaints, but this is inevitable given the nature of the vehicle service and repair sector.
-The Motor Ombudsman has a clear vision of improvements set out in their five-year business plan.
-The move to self-assessment with targeted intervention is considered to be an effective way of monitoring the code.
+The move to self-assessment with targeted intervention is considered to be an effective way of monitoring the Code.